In order to ensure a safe and healthy working and learning

 Professional Excellence will contact the reporter for an initial assessment.
 The

-reporter can expect to be in a safe and confidential environment in which to
+reporter can expect to be in a safe environment in which to

 share concerns.
 The purpose of the